Configure Liveness, Readiness and Startup Probes

 Protect slow starting containers with startup probes

-Sometimes, you have to deal with legacy applications that might require an additional startup time on their first initialization.
+Sometimes, you have to deal with applications that require additional startup time on their first initialization.
 In such cases, it can be tricky to set up liveness probe parameters without compromising the fast response to deadlocks that motivated such a probe.
-The trick is to set up a startup probe with the same command, HTTP or TCP check, with a failureThreshold * periodSeconds long enough to cover the worst case startup time.
+The solution is to set up a startup probe with the same command, HTTP or TCP check, with a failureThreshold * periodSeconds long enough to cover the worst case startup time.

 So, the previous example would become: